Welcome to the National Bread Museum's

 Getting the water to make noodle dough.

 Flour, egg, water, salt - mix & roll out.
+Eventually with age, it's a back-breaking job.

 Flour, egg, water, salt - mix & roll out.
+Eventually with age, it's a back-breaking job.

 With your connections of knowing people and your help to spread the word and encourage people regarding the importance of this project, we need to elicit financial support from not only you, hopefully, & other individuals, but also companies who are in business & exist because we purchase their products or services for 1) home baking & related Bread Culture activities, and/or 2) to keep men & women in bread culture occupations throughout this land.